 Metrolinx and Infrastructure Ontario

 Preliminary and detailed SEM tunnel design.
 Primary and secondary lining, waterproofing and interior structures design of three SEM stations (namely Laird, Avenue and Oakwood).

 The Crosstown is a light rail transit line, which is part of the regional transportation plan for the Greater Toronto and Hamilton Area.
-The project will provide a 19km corridor across Eglinton Avenue, connecting ten stops at grade and 15 underground stations with a 10km twin-bored tunnel.
+The project provides a 19km corridor across Eglinton Avenue, connecting ten stops at grade and 15 underground stations with a 10km twin-bored tunnel.

 Glacial depositional systems created a complex distribution of heavily overconsolidated till layers, separated by interstadial stratified deposits of glaciolacustrine clay, silt, and sand.